itdxer/neupy/site/2016/12/17/hyperparameter_optimization_for_neural_networks.rst

     return score

 You can see that I've used two evaluation metrics.
 First one is cross-entropy.
-NeuPy uses it as a validation error function when we call the ``prediction_error`` method.
+NeuPy uses it as a validation error function when we call the ``score`` method.
 The second one is just a prediction accuracy.

 And finally, we run hyperparameter optimization.